sudhi001/toml_android_string_xml/README.md

    These files with language extensions will be placed under corresponding `<code>values-</code>` directories in Android projects (e.g., `<code>values-en</code>` for English).

+To get started with the TOML to Android Strings.xml plugin in a JetBrains IDE, follow these steps:

+### Installation Steps:
+1. **Install a JetBrains IDE**:
+   - Make sure you have a compatible JetBrains IDE installed, such as IntelliJ IDEA, CLion, PyCharm, or any other IntelliJ-based IDE.
+   - Download and install the IDE from the JetBrains website: [JetBrains Products](https://www.jetbrains.com/products/).

+2. **Open Plugin Settings**:
+   - Launch the installed JetBrains IDE.
+   - Go to `Settings/Preferences` from the main menu (usually found under `File` or `IntelliJ IDEA` menu).

+3. **Install "Toml To Android Strings.xml" Plugin**:
+   - In the Settings/Preferences dialog, navigate to `Plugins`.
+   - Click on `Marketplace` or `Browse repositories` (depending on the IDE version).
+   - Search for "Toml To Android Strings.xml" plugin.
+   - Click on the plugin in the search results and then click `Install` to install the plugin.
+   - Follow any prompts to complete the installation process.

+### Usage Steps:
+1. **Create a "toml" Folder**:
+   - Navigate to the root directory of your project.
+   - Create a new folder named `toml`.

+2. **Add TOML Files**:
+   - Inside the `toml` folder, create a file named `message.toml`.
+   - Populate `message.toml` with your string key-value pairs using TOML format.

+3. **Support Multiple Languages**:
+   - For Arabic support, create a file named `message_ar.toml` inside the `toml` folder.
+   - For French support, create a file named `message_fr.toml` inside the `toml` folder.
+   - Use the naming convention `filename_<LanguageCode>.toml` for additional language files (e.g., `filename_en.toml`, `filename_es.toml`, etc.).

+4. **Access the "TOMLToXML" Menu**:
+   - Open your Android project in the JetBrains IDE.
+   - Look for the `TOMLToXML` menu option in the top toolbar of the IDE.
+   - Click on `TOMLToXML` to trigger the conversion process.
+   - The plugin will generate corresponding `strings.xml` files based on your TOML files, including localization for different languages.

+By following these steps, you'll be able to install and use the "Toml To Android Strings.xml" plugin to manage your string resources efficiently using TOML files within your JetBrains IDE.
+Enjoy developing with enhanced localization support!

 # Bugs or Requests

 If you come across any difficulties, don't hesitate to open an [issue](https://github.com/sudhi001/toml_viewer/issues) on GitHub.
 If you believe that the library lacks a particular feature, please create a [ticket](https://github.com/sudhi001/toml_viewer/issues) on GitHub, and I'll investigate it.
 Additionally, I welcome pull requests if you would like to contribute to the project.